TLMichael/Elegant-Expression/README.md

    > Isolating Sources of Disentanglement in Variational Autoencoders, NIPS 2018

-6. Evaluating generative models is hard, there are no clear-cut success criteria for autoencoder reconstrction.
+6. Evaluating generative models is hard, there are no clear-cut success criteria for autoencoder reconstruction.

    > Adversarial Images for Variational Autoencoders, NIPS 2016 Workshop

+7. - ... we have omitted the corresponding input vectors from the right-hand side of the conditioning statements to simplify the notation.
+   - Here we have omitted the dependence on the input variable $\textbf{x}$ to keep the notation uncluttered.

+   > Pattern Recognition and Machine Learning.
+Page 156 & Page 165.